reuters-graphics/bluprint/README.md

 When you start a new project from a bluprint, the CLI will download the latest tarball of your files from GituHub (public or private repos supported) and scaffold out your local directory.
 Then it will apply any custom actions defined in your `.bluprintrc`.

-bluprint actions can do complex things like move or rename files and folders, execute commands, ask users for input and render files through a templating engine to customize them for each project.
+bluprint actions can do complex things like move or rename files and folders, execute shell commands, ask users for input and render files through a templating engine to customize them for each project.

-Best of all, bluprint makes creating templates for whatever project with whatever languages or frameworks you prefer easy for anyone.
+Best of all, bluprint makes creating templates for whatever project using whatever languages or frameworks you prefer easy for anyone.
 It's the fastest way to build a library of reusable code and helps enforce good development patterns on your team by starting each project from solid boilerplate.
 Because the bluprint CLI always pulls your latest code directly from GitHub, it's easy to keep improving your bluprints, too, and helps everyone who uses your code stay up-to-date with the latest and greatest.

 ## Quickstart